 1: Dunas de Maspalomas

 Don’t forget to bring some strong sunscreen because the sun can burn already harsh in January.
-Be prepared for “sand is literally everywhere”!
+And be prepared for “the damn sand got literally everywhere”!
 This depends on the wind of course too.
 The sand sticked to my face, ears, hair, neck, etc. So bringing some make-up and hair stuff would have been a good idea… Believe me, it is all worth it, but just so you know in advance.

-See also my short video of Dunas de Maspalomas on YouTube.
+Location of Dunas de Maspalomas

-From the northern capitol Las Palmas de Gran Canaria, the dunes are a 45 minute drive to the south, and about 10 minutes southwest from the touristy beach place Playa del Inglés.
+From the northern capital Las Palmas de Gran Canaria, the dunes are a 45 minute drive to the south, and about 10 minutes southwest from the touristy beach place Playa del Inglés.
 You might expect some clear traffic signs directing to such a large, beautiful attraction, but actually it is not so easy to find.
 Bungalow parks and tourist hotels are blocking the view to the beach and sea, making it a bit tricky to navigate, especially without clear directive signs on the street…

 2: Playa de Amadores